alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-03-06-why-erb-is-a-better-at-templating-than-jinja2.md

 ## Calling the shell

 Sometimes when doing code generation, it simply makes sense to call the shell, or sed, AWK or some other external program.
-This probably won't make sense if you are generating HTML for a web site, but it might make sense if you are generation documentation from source code, for instance.
+This probably won't make sense if you are generating HTML for a web site, but it might make sense if you are generating documentation from source code, for instance.

 In this ERB example, I call an external Ruby script to auto-generate a Markdown table of contents: